On the Save Files tab in the Preferences screen, you can configure how EditPad should handle files when saving them.

 If you save backups on a separate drive and that drive is running low on disk space then you may want to use a file manager to delete all files older than a certain age and/or larger than a certain size.
 EditPad does no bookkeeping of its backup files.
 Deleting them using another application causes no issues.
 EditPad checks the backup folder for existing backup copies each time you save a file.
 In EditPad Pro you can also use the File History to delete all backup copies of the current file or project.

-The “closing files with unsaved files” option gives you three choices as to what EditPad should do when you try to close a file that was previously saved and to which you have made changes that were not yet saved to disk:
+The “closing files with unsaved changes” option gives you three choices as to what EditPad should do when you try to close a file that was previously saved and to which you have made changes that were not yet saved to disk:

 The option "closing empty files" is a special case for closing previously saved files that have unsaved changes that made the file completely empty.
 You get the same three choices.
 You may want to make a different choice.
 Prompts to save are intended to prevent data loss caused by forgetting to save your work.
 But if a file was made empty, accidentally or automatically saving the empty file could be a bigger risk as it deletes the data that was previously in the file.